kumarakshay2456/Data_Structure_Notes/All Type of patterns/Patterns-1.md

     - **Description**: Given an integer array nums, and integers left and right, return the number of contiguous non-empty subarrays such that the value of the maximum array element in that subarray is in the range [left, right].
 This problem can be solved using a sliding window approach where the window expands to include more elements until the maximum falls within the range, and then contracts to count the subarrays.
     - **Solution**: [Link to solution](https://leetcode.com/problems/number-of-subarrays-with-bounded-maximum/)

 These links should provide detailed solutions for each problem.
-Let me know if you need more information!